How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 • Assign equipment and inventory to specific employees or teams

-In a survey from Industry Week, they selected 558 companies that used a computerised maintenance management system (CMMS).
-They found, by implementing an AMS solution, these companies can expect a 28.3% increase in productivity of maintenance.
+In a survey from Industry Week, they selected 558 companies that used a form of asset management.
+These companies expected a 28.3% increase in productivity of maintenance, with most reporting average investment recovery times of around 14 months.

 Although the benefits are vast, businesses may still question the need for managing assets, especially if they already have a system such as Enterprise Resource Planning (ERP).
-However, this can be a common misconception, so it’s important to know the differences between AMS and ERP.
+However, this can be a common misconception, so it’s important to know the differences between IAM and ERP.

 By choosing a single platform to manage and maintain tangible assets, companies can benefit from a system that’s able to provide an in-depth overview.